 Do I need a guide?

 No matter how experienced and fit you are in outdoor adventures.
 It is essential to have an orientation to a new area.
 Hiring a porter and a guide can add significantly to your trek experience in Nepal, especially if this is your first time, and if you are traveling on less frequented trails.
-A qualified guide is a minimum safety requirement and can also enhance your enjoyment and understanding of the region as they double as companion and interpreter.
+A good guide gives you the best experience for your trekking.
+He/She helps you to enhance your enjoyment and understanding of the region as they double as companion and interpreter.
 If you decide to hire a porter and a guide, remember that you are their employer and thus should take full responsibility.
 Tourists can also learn the lifestyle, culture, tradition, history, and nature of the country from our experienced guides.
-Besides that, our guides also assist our guests on issues like first aid, Acute Mountain Sickness (AMS), emergency, rescue methods, etc.
+During the trek, our guides also assist you on issues like first aid, Acute Mountain Sickness (AMS), emergency, rescue methods, etc.

-We don’t think so you are too old, recently we have arranged the trek for 76 years older man he did it very quickly with taking two days more time.
+We don’t think so you are too old.
+There are many old travelers who do the trek in Nepal.
+We have arranged trekking for many old trekkers up to 78 years old.
 Many old ages trekkers are walking much better than younger trekkers.
 And remember the most former lady to climb Everest was 73 when she did it.
-And the most aged men to climbed Everest were 76 years old from Nepal.
+And the most aged men to climbed Everest trekking were 76 years old from Nepal.

 Also, after all, age is just a number.
 It is the will power and passion in you that matters.
 So, not just for trekking but for anything age does not matter.
-And there is the first time for everything.
+And there is a first time for everything.
 So, why not add memories to your life and make it better by going on a trek.
-Moreover, trekking will help you to remain fit and fine and also you will have the amazing experiences and memories to cherish forever.
+Moreover, trekking will help you to remain fit and fine, and also you will have amazing experiences and memories to cherish forever.

 What about security during trekking?

 The security of our clients is foremost essential for us too.
-All our guides and other support crew are carefully chosen for your trips.
-Our guides hold licenses issued by the Nepal Government.
+We choose all our guides and porters carefully.
+We have Government certified and well-trained trekking guides and good porters.
 They are sincere and reliable.
 But we would also advise you to take care of your personal belongings.

 Types of Trekking